 To offer services for this scheme, an application service provider must be certified by TCA to offer TMA services.
 TCA must also approve telematics devices used in the scheme.
-If mass will be monitored using an on-board mass (OBM) system, TCA must approve this device to Category B or C.
+The telematics device used in this scheme will generate position records and report them to TCA.

 TCA will analyse data received through the TMA application, and reports will be made available via the Telematics Analytics Platform (TAP).

-For more information on the scheme, please contact Janelle Shotton, Business Integration Manager, TCA.
-Phone (03) 8601 4600 or contact us.
+For more information on this scheme, please contact us.

 Last updated on 3 September 2021